allenai/allennlp-demo/demo/ADDING_A_DEMO.md

 const title = "Machine Comprehension"
 ```

-and the description is just JSX (or some other element):
+and the description as just JSX (or some other element):

 ```js
 const description = (